mrunix00/mrunix00/README.md

 ## Bad projects
 These are some of the projects that I wrote back when my programming skills were a lot worse than they are now.
 - [ircarchiver](https://www.github.com/mrunix00/ircarchiver): An IRC bot that logs IRC conversations into a .txt file (written in C).
-- [hibot](https://www.github.com/mrunix00/hibot): An IRC bot that replies to whoever says "Hi".
+- [hibot](https://www.github.com/mrunix00/hibot): An IRC bot that replies to whoever says "Hi" (also written in C).